Justin Bieber and Usher Win Lawsuit Over Hit Single “Somebody To Love”

 Check out both versions below and see if they are similar enough to warrant a lawsuit.

 The Copeland/Overton lawsuit is only the first victory Justin Bieber needs to worry about when it comes to alleged copyright infringments.
-Casey Dienel, aka “White Hinterland”, an indie artist, recently filed a suit against both Bieber and Skrillex over the alleged use of part of her 2014 song “Ring the Bell.”
+Casey Dienel, aka “White Hinterland,” an indie artist, recently filed a suit against both Bieber and Skrillex over the alleged use of part of her 2014 song “Ring the Bell.”

 TMZ reports Casey’s claim is based on “8 seconds of the riff… but Casey says he repeats it 6 times in the track.
 That’s not the only similarity… according to Casey, both songs feature keyboard synthesizers, samples, synth bass, drums, and percussion.”